nina-huangg/Forensics-Pursuit/ROP-students/Sarah/README.md

 # Scenario: Detecting Cleaned Up Blood
+# Crime Scene Collection:
 All the game files can be found in the directory titled "Detecting Cleaned Up Blood".
 Details about the scenario can be found below.

 ## Flowchart: